-more senior that those of cluster 1, as well as retirees.
-Cluster 3 concentrates socially advantaged individuals with higher human and economic capital residing in cities - the middle class and beyond, which we label "urban middle class +".
-Finally, Cluster 4 encompasses younger, poorer natives who are not integrated on labor markets.
-A closer look at its occupational structure reveals that it features the homemakers and the unemployed respondents of the sample14.
-We label this group "socially dependent".
+petite bourgeoisie" to acknowledge its location outside large cities-encompasses low-ranking employees and civil servants who are more senior that those of cluster 1, as well as retirees.
+Cluster 3 contains socially advantaged individuals with higher human and economic capital residing in cities-the middle class and beyond, which I label "urban middle class+."
+Finally, cluster 4 encompasses younger, poorer natives who are not integrated in labor markets.
+A closer look at its occupational structure reveals that it features the homemakers and the unemployed respondents of the sample.
+14 I label this group "socially dependent."

 Does the internal social differentiation of the native French population translate into diverse religiosity levels?
-Figure 5 below reports the mean religiosity score for the 4 subgroups making up the native population.
+Figure 5 reports the mean religiosity score for the four subgroups making up the native population.

-Despite an overall consensus in the population towards low religiosity, the working class subgroup is noticeably higher.
-Pairwise t-tests (not shown) shows that the working class significantly differs in religiosity from all other groups, and that both cluster 2 (peripheral petite bourgeoisie) and 3 (urban middle class+) also differ significantly from cluster 4 (socially dependent).
+Despite an overall consensus in the population toward low religiosity, the working class subgroup is noticeably higher.
+Pairwise t-tests (not shown) reveal that the working class significantly differs in religiosity from all other groups and that both cluster 2 (peripheral petite bourgeoisie) and cluster 3 (urban middle class+) also differ significantly from cluster 4 (socially dependent).
 Such variation is consequential to measure the extent of the religiosity differential between French natives and Muslims of immigrant origins.
-If many more Muslim individuals are in the "Socially dependent" group for instance, this might make them more culturally heterodox in terms of religiosity than those in the "Working class" subgroup.
-The magnitude of the religiosity differential depends on the subgroup of reference constituting the baseline religiosity level assimilation is measured against.
+If many more Muslim individuals are in the socially dependent group, for instance, this might make them more culturally heterodox in terms of religiosity than those in the working class subgroup.
+The magnitude of the religiosity differential depends on the subgroup of reference constituting the baseline religiosity level that assimilation is measured against.

-$^{^{14}}$ Tables showing the occupational structure of the obtained clusters are not shown here but are available upon request.
+14 Tables showing the occupational structure of the obtained clusters are not shown here but are available on request.